jonvwolf/QuickSubtitleTranslator/README.md

 This application needs polishing.
 Code was rushed so it needs refactoring.
 There are several improvements to be done but for now, it gets the job done.

 ## Command line
---path "folder_that_has_subtitles" --output-folder "folder_that_will_have_translated_files" --from-lang "en" --to-lang "es" --api "Google"
+--path "folder_that_has_subtitles" --output-folder "folder_that_will_have_translated_files" --from-lang "en" --to-lang "es" --api "Google" --api-key "key"

-`from-lang`: Language that subtitles are in `path` `to-lang`: Translate subtitiles files to this language `api`: Translator API (Google and Microsoft supported only)
+`from-lang`: Language that subtitles are in `path` `to-lang`: Translate subtitiles files to this language `api`: Translator API (Google and Microsoft supported only) `api-key`: APi Key for the service provider

 `from-lang` and `to-lang` must match the supported language from translator provider
  - Google: https://cloud.google.com/translate/docs/languages